MariusROBERT/Tetris-CLI/README.md

 Use the `w` key to swap the current tetromino with the hold one.

-You can speed up the tetromino fall by pressing the `arrow down` or `s` key.
+You can speed up the tetromino fall by pressing the `arrow down` or `s` key or even teleport it to its shadow right beneath it by pressing `space`.
 </details>

 <details><summary>AZERTY version</summary>